shaikssam65/CustomDenseNet121/README.md

 ### Model Architecture

-We have developed a custom model, `CustomDenseNet121`, based on the DenseNet121 architecture.
+Developed a custom model, `CustomDenseNet121`, based on the DenseNet121 architecture.
 This model is designed to handle the complexities of 7 types of common medical image classification.

 ### Training Process